fsmosca/HardTalkchess/README.md

 # Hard Talkchess
 The epd of this test suite is in the docs/2020 folder.
+Topic is [discussed in talkchess](http://talkchess.com/forum3/viewtopic.php?f=2&t=72902).

 ### A. Engine Ranking